dariowouters/ts-map/README.md

 |Promod|Euro Truck Simulator 2 *|v2.50|N/A|
 |Promod Canada|American Truck Simulator *|v2.50|N/A|

-> Note: The tested mods load and get drawn but I haven't looked at anything specific so it's always possible there will be some items missing or things will get drawn that shouldn't.
+> *The tested mods load and get drawn but I haven't looked at anything specific so it's always possible there will be some items missing or things will get drawn that shouldn't.

 ### DLC Supported